zzzprojects/docs/entityframeworkcore.com/pages/articles/carloscds/carloscds-ef-core-lazy-loading.md

 These commands will create a `.NET Core` console project and add the EF Core and SQL Server provider.

-I will use the `Northwind` database for this example (I will put the script on Git)
+I will use the `Northwind` database for this example (I will put the script on Gist)

 Now that we have the project, let's create two classes: `Customer` and `Order` (If you prefer, you can reverse engineer using this other [article](/articles/carloscds-ef-core-power-tools)):